182 Search Results for rett

 Language Facilitation Strategies

-Well, it’s Week 4 of the new semester and, in our AAC classes, we’ve been talking a lot about how language is represented and organized in communication boards/books, SGDs, and AAC apps.
-We’ve talked about the pro’s and con’s of representing language in various ways, and discussed the options for how to set up displays so that people can easily access the words they need.
+Well, it’s Week 4 of the new semester, and in our AAC classes, we’ve been talking a lot about how language is represented and organized in communication boards/books, SGDs, and AAC apps.
+We’ve talked about the pros and cons of representing language in various ways and discussed the options for setting up displays so that people can easily access the words they need.
 At this point, we know how to choose appropriate symbols, select appropriate vocabulary, and arrange it in an appropriate format.
 In short, we know how to put language ‘in.’
 Now comes the hard part: Getting it out.
-How do we get people to actually use the language that’s been so carefully stored in the no tech, low tech, and high tech AAC tools?
+How do we get people to actually use the language that’s been so carefully stored in the no-tech, low-tech, and high-tech AAC tools?
 Our June Strategy of the Month is about techniques for language facilitation.
-If you’re an SLP well-versed in language therapy with speaking children,...
+If you’re an SLP well-versed in language therapy with speaking children, these posts will cover...
 [Read More...]